Simple ways to keep your food fresher for longer

-If you’re hoping to retain the freshness of ingredients like lettuce and tomato, simply freeze it while it’s still fresh and thaw it just before tossing it into a salad.
-It will taste just as crisp as when you bought it.
+If you’re hoping to retain the freshness of ingredients like lettuce and tomato, simply freeze them while they’re still fresh and thaw them just before tossing them into a salad.
+The lettuce and tomato will taste just as crisp as when you bought it.

 Keep onions crisp

-Try wrapping your greens like celery in foil so that it’s protected while it sweats but doesn’t go slimy (as it would, covered in plastic).
+Try wrapping your greens like celery in foil so that it’s protected while they sweat but don’t go slimy (as it would, covered in plastic).